 Undergraduate Application Instructions

-APPLICATIONS FOR THE FALL 2022 CLASS ARE NOW OPEN!
+WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE FALL 2022 CLASS

 Thank you for considering the five-year, accredited B.Arch program at the Bernard and Anne Spitzer School of Architecture at the City College of New York for your future studies.
 Please read the information on this page carefully.
 We hope it will answer all of your questions.